nickpack/tinkerboard2_manifest/README.md

 ## Current status

-I have only just started, so will update this when I have some progress, for now all I have fixed is the broken build script.
+I have only just started, so will update this when I have some progress.

+I don't have a Tinker Board 2S to test this on, only a standard 2 so I haven't tested any of the eMMC related stuff...

+### Changes/Fixed issues
+* Fixed build.sh issues so that a full image can be built with the default 'desktop' target, all working as expected on a standard Tinker Board 2.

 ## Building an image